georgeroubie/georgeroubie/README.md

 ### 👋 Hello World

-- 🍔 I currently work at [efood](https://www.e-food.gr) as a Senior Front-End Engineer
+- 💼 I currently work at [efood](https://www.e-food.gr) as a Senior Front-End Engineer
-- 🌱 Right now I trying to improve [pantomima.app](https://pantomima.app)
+- 🛠️ In my free time I am improving the: [pantomima.app](https://pantomima.app)
-- 🔥 Some of my most popular projects are: [pantomima.app](https://pantomima.app) and [react-boilerplate](https://github.com/georgeroubie/react-boilerplate)
+- ✨ Some of my most popular projects are: [pantomima.app](https://pantomima.app) and [react-boilerplate](https://github.com/georgeroubie/react-boilerplate)
-- ⚡ Fun fact: I love playing Pokemon and retro video games
+- 🎉 Fun fact: I love playing Pokemon and retro video games
 <!--
 **georgeroubie/georgeroubie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.